the glorious Liberty

-So then in the eighth chapter Paul was building off of these preliminary remarks to declare that they likewise should not be condemning one another for how they each chose to live their lives, either Jews or Gentiles (8:1).
+So then in the eighth chapter Paul was building off of these preliminary remarks to declare that they likewise should not be condemning one another for how they each chose to live their lives (8:1), either Jews or Gentiles.
 If the Jews wanted to abstain from certain foods (14:2-3), the Gentiles shouldn't condemn them for it.
 And if the Gentiles didn't want to observe any of the Jewish holy days, then the Jews shouldn't condemn them for that either (14:5).

-Chapter eight was Paul expounding unto them much that awaited them as adopted sons of GOD, in the kingdom of heaven.
-How can they then lower themselves and be carnally minded (verse 6) by condemning one another?
-The body is dead, only the spirit is life, and HE that raised up Christ from the dead shall soon raise them up also (verses 9-11), if indeed they have the spirit ion GOD.
+As such, chapter eight was Paul expounding unto them much that awaited them as adopted sons of GOD, in the kingdom of heaven.
+How can they, he was asking, then lower themselves and be carnally minded (verse 6) by condemning one another?
+The body is dead, only the spirit is life, and HE that raised up Christ from the dead shall soon raise them up also (verses 9-11), if indeed they have the spirit of GOD.

-Paul further added that this earthly existence can not even be compared with that glory which awaits the believer (verse 18), for with earnest expectation (meaning with his neck outstretched in anticipation) mankind intently looks for that deliverance from the bondage of corruption into that glorious liberty of the sons of GOD (verses 19-21).
+Paul further added that this earthly existence can not even be fairly compared with that glory which awaits the believer (verse 18), for with earnest expectation (meaning with his neck outstretched in anticipation) man in general intently looks for that deliverance from the bondage of corruption into that glorious liberty of the sons of GOD (verses 19-21).

-But as noted above, the apostle Paul along with all of his readers, were still waiting for the redemption of their bodies, when they shall formally be declared the adopted sons of GOD (verse 23).
-Only Yeshua had entered into that glory.
-All other believers must await His return and their own day before HIS throne (REVELATION 20:12-15) to discover and actually receive the glorious inheritance which awaited them.
+But as noted above, the apostle Paul along with all of his readers, were still waiting for the redemption of their bodies, when they shall formally be declared the sons of GOD (verse 23).
+At the writing of this epistle Yeshua had of course already entered into that glory, but other believers must await His return and their own day before HIS throne (REVELATION 20:12-15) to discover and actually receive the glorious inheritance which awaited them.

-Howbeit, however strange or foreign it may sound, a good argument can be made that Christ has already returned and gathered together His Church into heaven, probably around a dozen years after Paul wrote ROMANS (see the Study, Whatever Happened to Timothy?).
+Howbeit, however strange or foreign it may sound, a good argument can be made that Christ has indeed already returned and gathered together His Church into heaven, probably a little over a dozen years after Paul wrote ROMANS (see the Study, Whatever Happened to Timothy?).
 That would mean that the gathering together of the first century saints has now already transpired.
-That further means that we today must await, not His Return, but our own death and resurrection (1 CORINTHIANS 15:23) so as to enter His kingdom.
+That further means that we today must wait, not for His Return, but rather for our own death and resurrection (1 CORINTHIANS 15:23) so as to enter His kingdom.

 That the return of Christ has already occurred might at first seem disconcerting to the modern Christian, but it is the only sensible explanation for the many and oft repeated statements in scripture concerning the Lord's expected return, which for the first century believers was fast coming upon them (REVELATION 22:6-7, 10, 12, 20).